oliverschwendener/ueli/README.md

 ### Installer / Zip

-* Download the latest version [here](https://github.com/oliverschwendener/ueli/releases)
+* Download the latest version from here: https://ueli.app/#/download
 * Run the installer or unzip
 * Run the application

-> Note: because the executables are not signed Windows will probably prevent you from executing the installer or the program itself.
-You can click "Run anyway" to install/run the program.
+> Note: because the executables are not signed Windows and macOS will probably prevent you from executing the installer or the program itself.

 ### Installing via chocolatey repository